 Considering these concepts together leads to a broad division of goods into four groups as shown in Table 3.1.
 Rival goods are called common-pool resources if they are also non-excludable and thus vulnerable to competition leading to over-use.
 They are called private goods (typically owned privately) if they are excludable.
-Non-rival goods on the other hand, are aptly called public goods if they are non-excludable and thus available b.
-Such as standard copyright - all rights reserved to anyone.
+Non-rival goods on the other hand, are aptly called public goods if they are non-excludable and thus available to anyone.
 They are called toll and subscription goods if they are excludable.